aklinker1/vite-plugin-web-extension/packages/docs/guide/migration-v2.md

 ## Browser startup config changes

 To change browser startup behavior, you can still pass the [`webExtConfig` option](/config/webextconfig).
-But you can now also use automatically discovered config files importing them in your `vite.config.ts`.
+But you can now also use automatically discovered config files without importing them in your `vite.config.ts`.
 See [Configure Browser Startup](/guide/configure-browser-startup.md) for more details.

 ```diff:no-line-numbers
 import { defineConfig } from "vite";